kristofercortez/ip-address-management-solution/README.md

 ## Clone and Setup

 1. Run **Xampp** and start **Apache** and **MySQL**
-2. Open git bash or any git emulator then go to C:\xampp\htdocs by running cd **/c/xampp/htdocs/**
+2. Open git bash or any git emulator then go to C:\xampp\htdocs by running **cd /c/xampp/htdocs/**
-3. Clone the project from 'https://github.com/kristofercortez/ip-address-management-solution.git' and checkout **master** branch
+3. Run the following command to clone the project from 'https://github.com/kristofercortez/ip-address-management-solution.git'

    `git clone https://github.com/kristofercortez/ip-address-management-solution.git`